-- 2194 Survey of Calculus Surveys the basic concepts of calculus, including limits, derivatives, exponential, logarithmic functions, and integrals.
+- Survey of Calculus Surveys the basic concepts of calculus, including limits, derivatives, exponential, logarithmic functions, and integrals.
 (Credit will not be given for both MATH 2194 and MATH 2204.)
-Pre-requisite: MATH 1023 or MATH 1054.
+Pre-requisite: MATH 1023 with a grade of "C" or better or MATH 1054 with a grade of "C" or better.
 (F) ACTS: MATH 2203 - Calculus I Introduces functions, limits, derivatives, and integrals, and transcendental functions with applications.
-Pre-requisite: MATH 1033 or MATH 1054 or equivalent or consent of instructor.
+Pre-requisite: MATH 1033 with a grade of "C" or better or MATH 1054 with a grade of "C" or better, or equivalent or consent of instructor.
 (D) ACTS: MATH 2405 - Calculus II Continues Calculus I, including hyperbolic functions, techniques of integration, sequences and series, conic sections, polar coordinates, and parametric equations.
-Pre-requisite: MATH 2204 (D) ACTS: MATH 2505
+Pre-requisite: MATH 2204 with a grade of "C" or better.
+(D) ACTS:MATH 2505